 First West launched its formal student internship program in 2021 amid the challenges of the COVID-19 pandemic.
 Since inception, this intentional program has invested $1.1 million to welcome between 15 and 26 students annually into business disciplines including retail and business banking, finance, credit, operations, risk, ESG and impact, human resources, marketing, legal services, cyber security and information technology.

-“First West’s internship program is a phenomenal opportunity for students like me to gain resume-boosting experience in the professional world while earning income,” says Eric Lee, a student at the University of Victoria currently in a co-op placement with First West’s People and Culture team.
-“So many businesses have scaled back hiring, and a lot of us students are competing for fewer spots.
-I need a co-op to graduate from my program, and when I saw that First West was hiring students, it honestly felt like a lifeline.
-It’s more than just about work experience—it’s a chance to learn from real leaders and feel hopeful about the future.”
+“First West’s internship program is a phenomenal opportunity for students to gain resume-boosting experience in the professional world while earning income,” says Eric Lee, a student at the University of Victoria currently in a co-op placement with First West’s People and Culture team.
+“So many businesses have scaled back hiring, meaning students have fewer options.
+Many of us need a co-op to graduate from our program, so for some of my peers hired by First West, I know it was a huge help.
+It’s more than just about work experience—it’s a chance to learn from real leaders and feel optimistic about the future.”

 First West has welcomed students from Douglas College, Kwantlen Polytechnic University, Okanagan College, Simon Fraser University, Thompson Rivers University, Toronto Metropolitan University, Trinity Western University, Western University, University of British Columbia, University of the Fraser Valley, University of Regina, University of Toronto, University of Victoria and Arizona State University.